-In addition to the salary specified above, Mr. and Ms. Shani are entitled to receive the following benefits: (a) standard social benefits, such as a senior officers' insurance (contributions of 5% of the monthly salary by the employee and 13.33% - by the Company); (b) a study fund (contributions of 2.5% of the monthly salary by the employee and 7.5% - by the Company), (c) use of Company car (without determining a specific car category) and expense reimbursement; and (d) an annual 30-day vacation, which may be accumulated for up to 2 years.
+In addition to the salary specified above, Mr. and Ms. Shani are entitled to receive the following benefits: (a) standard social benefits, such as a senior officers' insurance (contributions of 5% of the monthly salary by the employee and 13.33% - by the Company); (b) a study fund (contributions of 2.5% of the monthly salary by the employee and 7.5% - by the Company), (c) use of Company car (without determining a specific car category) and expense reimbursement; and (d) an annual 30-day vacation, which may be accumulated during the following two years of employment.

 In addition, Mr. Haim Shani is entitled to an annual bonus in respect of each calendar year commencing 2005, and as long as Mr. Shani is employed as CEO of the Company, at a rate of 7.5% of the pre-tax profit on that year (cost to the Company) (hereinafter: "the Future Bonuses").
-The Future Bonuses shall be calculated each year (and not cumulatively), without accounting for losses, and will be paid within 30 days of the date of approval of the financial statements by the Company's Board of Directors, in respect of each calendar year as aforesaid, and approval of the Company's Remuneration Committee that their terms are consistent with the Remuneration Policy of the Company and the terms of the employment agreement of Mr. Shani.
+The Future Bonuses shall be calculated each year (and not cumulatively), without accounting for losses, and will be paid within 30 days of the date of approval of the financial statements by the Company's Board of Directors, in respect of each calendar year as aforesaid, and approval of the Company's Compensation Committee that their terms are consistent with the Compensation Policy of the Company and the terms of the employment agreement of Mr. Shani.

-Termination of Mr. Shani's employment agreement, following its amendment during the reporting year as specified above, requires the approval of a simple majority of the Board of Directors and a prior notice of at least 6 months.
+Termination of Mr. Shani's employment agreement, following its amendment in 2014 as specified above, requires the approval of a simple majority of the Board of Directors and a prior notice of at least 6 months.
 Mr. Shani may terminate his employment agreement for any reason, subject to a 3-months' notice.
 As for Ms. Shani, each party may terminate the agreement subject to a 2-months' notice, and the Company would be required to provide a material explanation for the termination, if initiated by the Company.

-On March 25, 2014, the Remuneration Committee approved that the payment of a bonus amounting to NIS 138 thousand to Mr. Haim Shani in respect of 2013 according to the terms specified above is in accordance with the terms of the Remuneration Policy of the Company and the employment agreement of Mr. Shani.
-On March 27, 2014 the Board of Directors of the Company approved that the remuneration paid to Mr. Shani, including the payment of the bonus as aforesaid, is consistent with the Remuneration Policy of the Company, and is fair compensation with respect to the essential services of Mr. Shani and is acceptable in companies with a volume of activity similar to that of the Company.
+On March 10, 2015 the Compensation Committee approved that the payment of a bonus amounting to approximately NIS 411 thousand to Mr. Haim Shani in respect of 2014, as per the terms described above is in accordance with the Company's Compensation Policy and the employment agreement of Mr. Shani.
+On March 12, 2015 the Board of Directors of the Company approved that the Compensation paid to Mr. Shani, including the payment of the bonus as aforesaid, is consistent with the Company's Compensation Policy, is fair and reasonable compensation with respect to the essential services of Mr. Shani and is accepted in companies with a volume of activity similar to that of the Company.

-On March 10, 2015 the Remuneration Committee approved that the payment of a bonus amounting to approximately NIS 411 thousand to Mr. Haim Shani in respect of 2014, as per the terms described above is in accordance with the Company's Remuneration Policy and the employment agreement of Mr. Shani.
-On March 12, 2015 the Board of Directors of the Company approved that the remuneration paid to Mr. Shani, including the payment of the bonus as aforesaid, is consistent with the Company's Remuneration Policy, and is fair compensation with respect to the essential services of Mr. Shani and is acceptable in companies with a volume of activity similar to that of the Company, inter alia, for the following reasons:
+On March 6, 2016 the Compensation Committee approved that the payment of a bonus amounting to approximately NIS 894 thousand to Mr. Haim Shani in respect of 2015, as per the terms described above, is in accordance with the Company's Compensation Policy and the employment agreement of Mr. Shani.
+On March 8, 2016 the Board of Directors of the Company approved that the Compensation paid to Mr. Shani, including the payment of the bonus as aforesaid, is consistent with the Company's Compensation Policy, is fair and reasonable compensation with respect to the essential services of Mr. Shani and is accepted in companies with a volume of activity similar to that of the Company, inter alia for the following reasons: